Australian Institute of Sport: Olympic Winter Institute of Australia

 The AIS and the Australian Olympic Committee formed the Australian Institute of Winter Sports after the 1998 Winter Olympics.
 The organisation was renamed to the Olympic Winter Institute of Australia on 1 July 2001.
 It provides training in alpine skiing, freestyle skiing (including aerial and mogul), snowboarding, short track speed skating and figure skating.
 It is also a partner with the AIS in skeleton (toboganning).

+Elite Athlete Education Network

+The Elite Athlete Education Network (EAEN), formerly known as the Elite Athlete Friendly Universities (EAFU) network, is a network of universities and other education providers who are committed to supporting elite student athletes in partnership with the Australian Institute of Sport.
+The guiding principles which underpin the network include: